Federal Building and U.S. Courthouse, Dayton

 Key Tenants The courthouse is primarily occupied by the U.S. District Court and supporting agencies, as well as the Internal Revenue Service and Social Security Administration.
 The latest (2011) GSA Tenant Satisfaction Survey resulted in a 84% more than satisfied rating (four or five on a five-point scale) for the building and GSA services.

-History and Architectural Features The building was constructed in 1975 by Messer & Sons Construction Company as a nine-story, rectangular building with indentations in each wall and an overhang created by the three upper floors.
-The courthouse features a dark brown exterior with ribbed precast panels, thermal pane mirror glass, and stainless steel trim.
+History and Architectural Features The courthouse was constructed in 1975 by Messer & Sons Construction Company as a nine-story, rectangular building with indentations in each wall and an overhang created by the three upper floors.
+The exterior features dark brown, ribbed precast panels, thermal pane mirror glass, and stainless steel trim.

 Art in Architecture The courthouse features two artworks, Gateway by Joseph Konzal and Red Neon Circle Fragments on a Blue Wall by Stephen Antonakos, both commissioned under GSA’s Art in Architecture program.